Geology

 Z OffsetDoubleTranslates the ellipsoid along the Z axis.

-Ellipsoid ColorColorThe color of the ellipsoid.
+Ellipsoid ColorColorThe solid color of the ellipsoid.

 Line ScaleDoubleA scalar that sets the length of the variogram lines relative to the scale of the ellipsoid.